 - Money received from special funds in the form of grants from government-approved programmes.

-- Income from reversing impairment losses on depreciation of fixed and other assets.
+- Income from revaluation of fixed and other assets and from reversing impairment losses on depreciation of fixed and other assets.

 - Income obtained under international projects and grants that contribute to the long-term development of education and research.